Novichok victim Charlie Rowley wants suspects ‘brought to justice’

 Mr Rowley said he wanted to see the men, said by police to be Russian military intelligence officers, “brought to justice”.

-The 48-year-old was exposed to the same nerve agent used in Salisbury to attack ex-spy Sergei Skripal and his daughter Yulia in March.
+The 45-year-old was exposed to the same nerve agent used in Salisbury to attack ex-spy Sergei Skripal and his daughter Yulia in March.

 Mr Rowley and his partner Dawn Sturgess, 44, fell ill in Amesbury months after the Skripal incident.